Opentrons/opentrons-modules/stm32-modules/thermocycler-gen2/firmware/thermal/README.md

 ### Plate Offset

 The temperature measured by the thermistors is not necessarily equal to the temperature of the plate.
-In order to compensate for this temperature differential, a set of calibration coefficients can be programmed to set a function in the form of `y = mx + b`, wherein `x` is the temperature measured by a thermistor and `y` is the approximate temperature on the actual plate.
+In order to compensate for this temperature differential, a set of calibration coefficients are provided to make a more accurate estimate of the temperature in the wells.

+- There are three offset coefficents, `A`, `B`, and `C`.
+- There are two inputs to the calibration function: The current uncalibrated temperature of the thermistor (`T`), and the current temperature measured on the heat sink (`H`).
+- The output is the Calibrated Temperature, `C`

+The offset compensation is as follows:

+> C = (A * H) + ((B + 1) * T) + C

 ### Ramp Control & Volumetric Overshoot